mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 which will configure all Warewulf related services.

-To conveniently log into compute nodes, you should now log out of and back into the Warewulf host, as this way an ssh key will be created on the Warewulf host which allows password-less login to the compute nodes.
+To conveniently log into compute nodes, you should now log out of and back into the Warewulf host, as this will create an ssh key on the Warewulf host which allows password-less login to the compute nodes.
-Note, that this key is not pass-phrase protected.
-If you require to protect your private key by a pass phrase, it is probably a good idea to do so now:
+Note that this key is not pass-phrase protected.
+If you require protectingt your private key by a pass phrase, it is probably a good idea to do so now:
 ```
 ssh-keygen -p -f $HOME/.ssh/cluster